elvistony/python-snippets/README.md

 ### Programs:

  1. Scientific Calculator.
- 2. Combination of 3 digit numbers.
+ 2. Combinations of 3 digit number.
- 3. Longest Word in the list.

 ### Want to Contribute ?

 - Fork the Repo